-The procedure for the management of transactions with related parties in the new Regulations is differentiated by:
+The procedure for the management of transactions with related parties in the Regulations is differentiated by:

-- transactions of negligible amounts, excluded from application of the regulations; - less significant transactions, equal to or greater than the small-amount thresholds (250,000 euro for individuals, 1 million euro for entities connected to key managers, 5 million euro for significant shareholders and related corporate groups, associates and pension funds, and 20 million euro for subsidiaries): - more significant transactions, if they exceed the threshold of 5% of the indicators defined by Consob (approximately 2 billion euro for Intesa Sanpaolo); - strategic transactions pursuant to the Articles of Association; - transactions attributed to the shareholders' meeting.
+- transactions of negligible amounts, excluded from application of the regulations; - less significant transactions, equal to or greater than the small-amount thresholds (250,000 euro for individuals, 1 million euro for entities connected to key managers, 5 million euro for significant shareholders and related corporate groups, associates and pension funds, and 20 million euro for subsidiaries); - more significant transactions, if they exceed the threshold of 5% of the indicators defined by Consob (approximately 2 billion euro for Intesa Sanpaolo); - strategic transactions pursuant to the Articles of Association; - transactions attributed to the shareholders' meeting.

-9.P.1.
-9.C.1.
-1.C.1. f) The Related Party Transactions Committee, established within the Supervisory Board and consisting entirely of independent Members, plays an important role in the approval process for these transactions.
+The Related Party Transactions Committee, established within the Supervisory Board and consisting entirely of independent Members, plays an important role in the approval process for these transactions.
 Less/more significant or strategic transactions that are not exempt from the decision-making procedures require an opinion by the Related Party Transactions Committee, which evaluates the Bank's interest in carrying out the transaction, as well as the suitability and fairness of the relative conditions.